Brain Food Stimulates Cerebral Blood Flow

 Dr. Ron Rosedale, a prominent expert in the low-carb, high-quality fat approach to improving your health, was possibly the first person to advocate both a moderate protein (and therefore high fat) and low-carb diet.
 Most low-carb advocates were very accepting of, if not promoting, high protein, and protein was, and still is, often recommended as a replacement for the carbs.
 However, a high-fat, low-carb diet is very different than a high-protein, low-carb diet and this is a major source of confusion by both the public and researchers when doing studies and publishing conclusions as if all low-carb diets are the same.
 You cannot live without protein, as it’s a main component of your body, including muscles, bones, and many hormones.
 We also know that protein was instrumental in advancing our intelligence.
 However, most people today are indulging in hormone laced, antibiotic loaded meats conveniently available at fast food restaurants and processed meats in grocery stores.

 Your healthiest option is to ensure your carbs come primarily from fresh, organic vegetables, high-quality protein, and eat primary a high fat diet.
-Depending on the type of carbs (high fiber or not), most people need anywhere between 50-75 percent fat in their diet and sometimes even higher for optimal health.
+Depending on the type of carbs, most people need anywhere between 50-75 percent fat in their diet and sometimes even higher for optimal health.

 Recent research has also shown that intermittent fasting triggers a variety of health-promoting hormonal and metabolic changes similar to those of constant calorie restriction — including reduced age-related brain shrinkage.
 According to Professor Mark Mattson, head of neuroscience at the U.S. National Institute on Aging: